cbrown24/trade-aggregator/README.md

-# Solution for Python Challenge
+# Solution for Python challenge

 ## trade-agregator
 ```